 A Brief Introduction to Digital Civics

-Digital civics is an emerging concept.
-It is grounded in a robust structure of four underpinning pillars: philosophy, history, ethics, and civics.
+Digital civics is grounded in a robust structure of four underpinning pillars: philosophy, history, ethics, and civics.
 To understand digital civics we can explore these foundational pillars to appreciate a number of key concepts.

 The definition of digital civics, put forth by Dr. Estelle Clements and later used in the first digital civics pedagogy initiative, in Dublin, 2010, acknowledges the environment, philosophy and policy discourse at play in the digital age.